Police say multiple people have been shot at a high school in Perry, Iowa; suspect is dead

-PERRY, Iowa (AP) — Police in Perry, Iowa, say multiple people were shot at the city's high school Thursday, early on students' first day back in classes after their annual winter break.
+PERRY, Iowa (AP) — Multiple people were shot inside a small-town Iowa high school early Thursday as students prepared to start their first day of classes after their annual winter break, authorities said.

-Two gunshot victims were taken by ambulance to Iowa Methodist Medical Center in the state capital of Des Moines, about 40 miles (64 kilometers) southeast of Perry, a community of about 8,000 people.
-Dallas County Sheriff Adam Infante said the shooting occurred before school was set to start, so there were few students and faculty in Perry High School.

-The suspect in the shooting has died of what investigators believe is a self-inflicted gunshot wound, a law enforcement official told The Associated Press.
+The suspect in the shooting in Perry, Iowa, has died of what investigators believe is a self-inflicted gunshot wound, a law enforcement official told The Associated Press.
 The official was not authorized to publicly discuss details of the investigation and spoke to The AP on condition of anonymity.

+The official also said that at least one of the victims is a school administrator.

+Two gunshot victims were taken by ambulance to Iowa Methodist Medical Center in the state capital of Des Moines, a health system spokesperson said.
+Some other patients were transported to a second hospital in Des Moines, a spokesperson for MercyOne Des Moines Medical Center confirmed, declining to comment on the number of patients or their statuses.

+Ramaswamy said the shooting is a sign of a “psychological sickness” in the country.

+As of July 2021, Iowa does not require a permit to purchase a handgun or carry a firearm in public, though it mandates a background check for a person buying a handgun without a permit.

 An active shooter was reported at 7:37 a.m.
-Thursday morning and officers arrived seven minutes later, Infante said.
+Thursday morning and officers arrived seven minutes later, Dallas County Adam Infante said.
 He added during a news conference that officers located multiple people with injuries, but couldn't confirm how many there were or their conditions.
-A spokeperson for UnityPoint Health, which operates the Des Moines hospital, confirmed the two gunshot victims arriving there.

 An enormous number of emergency vehicles surrounded the building that houses both the town's middle school and high school.